gkub/nexc/NEXC_HOLY_BOOK.md

 ## 12. LLVM IR Lowering

-LLVM IR is the next representation below the current MLIR slice.
+LLVM IR is the next representation below MLIR lowering.
 It is much closer to machine code than nex typed IR or structured MLIR:

 ```text
 nex typed IR